More of my Free software: Open Camera ~ Erebus RPG ~ Conquests ~ Gigalomania

 Note that the Symbian version will only work with VLC versions earlier than 2.1.0!
-This is because VLC broke compatibility with older versions (a password is now required), and I can't update the Symbian version as Nokia no longer allow updates to Nokia Store.
+This is because VLC broke compatibility with older versions (a password is now required), and the Symbian version is no longer supported.
 Either use a version of VLC earlier than 2.1.0, or use MPC.

 To set up Media Player Classic, go to menu View/Options, then under Player/Web Interface, tick "Listen on port".
 (Also explained in the instructions for the Android MPC app.)